jakelashbrook/discover-penwith/README.md

  - ii.
 Error listed for the function saying 'Attribute function not allowed at this point of the a element'.
     - Issue Fix - First attempt, moving the function call to the start of the attribute list.
 This makes no difference whatsoever, so then
     I tired to change the function attribute to the onclick attribute.
 This [fixed the issue](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjakelashbrook.github.io%2Fdiscover-penwith%2Findex.html).
-3. Checked to see all images are loaded correctly.
+3. Checked to see all images are loaded correctly- No issues found.
-4. Checked all buttons are functioning correctly.
+4. Checked all buttons are functioning correctly- No issues found.
-5. HTML sections need to be distinguished for SEO.
+5. HTML sections need to be distinguished for SEO- Section and Main tags added to index.html.

 **Explore Page Testing:**
 1. All links on the #EXPLORE page have been tested and are working.